-Over a period of time, after getting tons of experience on hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.
+Over a period of time, after getting tons of experience in hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.

-If the DNA precipitates or pellets are whitish, like a cotton thread, and visible clearly, it may have good purity and quantity definitely.
+When the DNA precipitates (whitish pellets appear), like a cotton thread, and is visible clearly, it may have good purity and quantity definitely.
 However, the instrumental analysis must be required to assess the quality before proceeding further.

 Spectroscopic analysis using Nanodrop light or any other spectroscope is the best technique to assess the DNA in terms of quality (purity) as well as quantity (yield).

-Meaning, this technique is powerful enough to measure both the parameters precisely.
+This means that this technique is powerful enough to measure both parameters precisely.
 Briefly, the present technique relies on the absorbance spectra, when the light of two different wavelengths of 260 and 280 passes through the DNA, it measures the DNA and assesses its quality.

 The present technique requires less sample input for analysis and it is faster as well.